 Many bank statement loan programs require that you hold three-to-six months of reserves when your mortgage closes.
 Reserves are usually required for higher risk mortgage programs or borrowers to provide an extra cushion if an unexpected financial challenge or hardship arises after your loan closes.
 The reserve requirement is based on total monthly housing expense which includes your mortgage payment, property tax, homeowners insurance and other applicable expenses.
 For example, if your total monthly housing expense is $3,000 and the reserve requirement is three months, you would be required to hold $9,000 as savings in reserve when your loan closes.
 Please note that not all lenders require reserves so be sure to understand this guideline before you apply for the loan.

 Bank statement mortgage rates are typically .500% to 1.000% higher than the interest rate for a standard mortgage.
 As with all mortgages, the interest rate varies depending on the your credit score, LTV ratio and other factors.
-There tends to be more variation in mortgage rate pricing for bank statement loans which makes it even more important that borrowers shop multiple lenders to find the best terms.
+Additionally, as noted above, you may be required to pay a higher interest rate if you only provide statements for twelve months instead of 24.
+Also, there tends to be more variation in mortgage rate pricing for bank statement loans which makes it even more important that you shop multiple lenders to find the best terms.

 Most lenders offer fixed rate mortgage and adjustable rate mortgage (ARM) loan program options for bank statement mortgages and some lenders also offer interest only mortgages.